 Archenemy: Ghidorah, Mechagodzilla, and the Japanese Self-Defence Force are the top qualifiers for the title of Godzilla's most perennial nemeses.

 Artistic License - Physics: In Godzilla vs. Megalon, Jet Jaguar — a human-sized robot built by a human inventor in his spare bedroom — suddenly grows to over 50 meters tall.
 The inventor's comment?
 "He must have reprogrammed himself to change his size somehow."

 Ascended Extra (or possibly Ensemble Dark Horse): Bagan.
 Was considered (and passed on) for multiple films until finally appearing in the SuperNES game Super Godzilla.
-Despite never actually appearing in a Godzilla movie, Bagan has become stupidly popular with the fans.
-Well, most of them.
+He has yet to make another appearance in any media, though he was considered for Unleashed.

 Attack of the 50-Foot Whatever: Godzilla's own height has fluctuated from 50 to 100 meters throughout the different continuities... or just over 120 if you believe Raymond Burr.

 Attack Reflector: King Caesar can absorb energy weapons into his eyes and fire them back.The Super X-2's Fire Mirror also counts, as does Mechagodzilla II's "Plasma Grenades", both off which turn Godzilla's breath weapon against him.

 Zone Fighter can grow into a giant daikaiju sized super hero to fight other monsters.
 However he has a time limit of only a few minutes and while he can dish out a lot of damage he has a glass jaw which makes him a Glass Cannon.